ymzuiku/solid-router-stack/README.md

 ## Like desktop router push

-`routers.xxxx.pushSingle` is push a new page and remove old pages.path equal the new page.
+`routers.xxxx.pushSingle` is push a new page and remove old when pages.path equal the new page.

 ```tsx
 routers.user.pushSingle(); // push a new user page to stack top, and remove old user pages